Professor of French

 - Email: firstname.lastname@example.org

-Pim Higginson received his PhD in Comparative Literature from the University of California at Berkeley in 1997.
-He works in comparative fashion on literatures and cultures from France, the United States, and sub-Saharan Africa.
-His first book, The Noir Atlantic: Chester Himes and the Birth of the Francophone African Crime Novel, published by Liverpool University Press examined the influence of the African American author Chester Himes (1909-1984) on a series of African authors who turned to the crime genre throughout the 1980s and 1990s.
+Pim Higginson works on literatures and cultures from France, the United States, and Francophone Africa.
+His first book, The Noir Atlantic: Chester Himes and the Birth of the Francophone African Crime Novel (Liverpool University Press, 2011) explored the influence of African American author Chester Himes (1909-1984) on African authors writing crime fiction in the 1980s and 1990s.

 His 2017 Scoring Race: Jazz, Fiction, and Francophone Africa (Boydell and Brewer) is a critical study of jazz’s reception in France and Francophone Africa.
 It looks at how early French discourses on jazz inspired and shaped subsequent Francophone African filmmakers and novelists’ own deployments of this potentially emancipatory American musical aesthetic.
 As such, Scoring Race continues Pim Higginson’s engagement with comparative Black Atlantic studies.